International Space Station

 - Ax-1 Crew -

 Michael López-Alegría named mission commander is a veteran astronaut.
 Larry Connor is 71 and president of the Connor Group.
-He will become the second-oldest astronaut to go to space after John Glenn, who flew to space at 77 years old.
+He became the second-oldest astronaut to go to space after John Glenn, who flew to space at 77 years old.
 Mark Pathy is a Canadian.
 Mission Specialist Eytan Stibbe of Israel is a former Israeli fighter pilot.
 The first private astronaut crew was launched on April 8, 2022 and returned on April 25.

 Axiom sent 4 crew members for 10-day mission, on the ISS.
 They spent 8 days working and living on the orbiting laboratory while carrying out science, outreach, and commercial activities.
 The mission was launched on May 21, 2023 on a SpaceX Falcon 9.
 The Axiom-2 crew returned to Earth on May 31, 2023.
 The crew rode to and from the International Space Station on the Crew Dragon, Freedom, spacecraft.